oracle/terraform-provider-oci/website/docs/d/database_autonomous_database.html.markdown

     * A network security group (NSG) is optional for Autonomous Databases with private access.
 The nsgIds list can be empty.
 * `ocpu_count` - The number of OCPU cores to be made available to the database.

     The following points apply:
-	* For Autonomous Databases on Dedicated Exadata Infrastructure, to provision less than 1 core, enter a fractional value in an increment of 0.1.
+    * For Autonomous Databases on dedicated Exadata infrastructure, to provision less than 1 core, enter a fractional value in an increment of 0.1.
 For example, you can provision 0.3 or 0.4 cores, but not 0.35 cores.
-(Note that fractional OCPU values are not supported for Autonomous Database Serverless instances.)
+(Note that fractional OCPU values are not supported for Autonomous Databasese on shared Exadata infrastructure.)
-	* To provision cores, enter an integer between 1 and the maximum number of cores available for the infrastructure shape.
+    * To provision 1 or more cores, you must enter an integer between 1 and the maximum number of cores available for the infrastructure shape.
 For example, you can provision 2 cores or 3 cores, but not 2.5 cores.
-This applies to Autonomous Databases on both serverless and dedicated Exadata infrastructure.
+This applies to Autonomous Databases on both shared and dedicated Exadata infrastructure.
-	* For Autonomous Database Serverless instances, this parameter is not used.

     For Autonomous Databases on dedicated Exadata infrastructure, the maximum number of cores is determined by the infrastructure shape.
 See [Characteristics of Infrastructure Shapes](https://www.oracle.com/pls/topic/lookup?ctx=en/cloud/paas/autonomous-database&id=ATPFG-GUID-B0F033C1-CC5A-42F0-B2E7-3CECFEDA1FD1) for shape details.